-300 Moapa Solar Energy Desert Tortoise Survey Report RESULTS Desert Tortoise Most of the Project area represents potentially suitable habitat for the desert tortoise.
-The Project area is largely dominated by Mojave creosote-bush scrub vegetation.
+300 Moapa Solar Energy Desert Tortoise Survey Report RESULTS Desert Tortoise Most of the Moapa Solar Energy Center area represents potentially suitable habitat for the desert tortoise.
+The Moapa Solar Energy Center area is largely dominated by Mojave creosote-bush scrub vegetation.
 This vegetation class includes Mojave mixed scrub and creosote-bursage vegetation.
 Dominant species associated with this vegetation community include shadscale (Atriplex confertifolia), brittlebrush (Encelia farinosa), creosote (Larrea tridentata), bursage (Ambrosia dumosa), and desert saltbush (Atriplex polycarpa) that occur on lower slopes and in washes.
 Associate species also included Mojave yucca (Yucca schidigera), Mormon tea (Ephedra nevadensis), range ratany (Krameria parvifolia), desert trumpet (Eriogonum inflatum), big galleta (Hilaria rigida), and Indian ricegrass (Oryzopsis hymenoides).
 The portion of the transmission interconnection (approximately 1.7 miles in length) that traverses Dry Lake is not suitable desert tortoise habitat and was not surveyed (Figures 1, 3B, and 3C).
-This area was almost completely unvegetated with hard-packed soils, often with an alkali crust.
+This area of Dry Lake was almost completely unvegetated with hard-packed soils, often with an alkali crust.
 Based on the lack of vegetation, there is no forage or cover present for desert tortoises.
-This portion of Dry Lake is also occasionally completely inundated; precluding tortoises from occupying burrows.
-Small portions of this area were spot sampled - suitable burrows were not found, nor were soil conditions conducive for burrow excavation.
-The vegetated margins of the lake bed were surveyed since these areas represented potentially suitable foraging areas; though soils in these areas were still extremely hard packed.
-Near the south end of the transmission interconnection, the habitat becomes steeper with rockier soils and greater components of cholla (Cylindropuntia sp.), Mojave yucca and prickly pear (Opuntia sp.).
-This area is crossed by several small ephemeral drainages that extend from a large sloping bajada extending from the southwest.
+This portion of Dry Lake is also occasionally completely inundated; precluding desert tortoises from occupying burrows.
+Small portions of this area of Dry Lake were spot sampled - suitable burrows were not found, nor were soil conditions conducive for burrow excavation.
+The vegetated margins of Dry Lake bed were surveyed since these areas of Dry Lake bed represented potentially suitable foraging areas; though soils in these areas of Dry Lake bed were still extremely hard packed.
+Near the south end of the transmission interconnection, the habitat becomes steeper with rockier soils and greater components of cholla (Cylindropuntia sp.), Mojave yucca, and prickly pear (Opuntia sp.).
+The habitat area is crossed by several small ephemeral drainages that extend from a large sloping bajada extending from the southwest.
 Desert tortoise and desert tortoise sign were observed in the Project area.
-An adult desert tortoise and suitable desert tortoise burrows were observed within the Solar Power Generating Facility site; desert tortoise sign and potentially suitable burrows were observed along the 230- kV Transmission Line Alternative - Option A (which overlaps with a portion of the buffer area associated with the 230-kV Transmission Line Alternative - Option B); an adult desert tortoise and potentially suitable burrows were observed along the buffer transects associated with the 500-kV Transmission Line Alternative; one potentially suitable burrow occurred along the access road, two adult and one subadult desert tortoise and fourteen suitable burrows were observed along the pipeline ROW (Table 2a and 2b, Figures 3a, 3b, 3c and 4).
-16 | P a g e
+An adult desert tortoise and suitable desert tortoise burrows were observed within the Solar Power Generating Facility site; desert tortoise sign and potentially suitable burrows were observed along the 230- kV Transmission Line Alternative - Option A (which overlaps with a portion of the buffer area associated with the 230-kV Transmission Line Alternative - Option B); an adult desert tortoise and potentially suitable burrows were observed along the buffer transects associated with the 500-kV Transmission Line Alternative; one potentially suitable burrow occurred along the access road, two adult and one subadult desert tortoise, and fourteen suitable burrows were observed along the pipeline ROW (Table 2a and 2b, Figures 3a, 3b, 3c, and 4).